-The residency program is contained at St. John Hospital with all clinical rotations including Transplant and Pediatric Surgery available at St. John.
-An outside elective is possible in the fourth year.
+The residency program is fully contained at Ascension St. John Hospital with all clinical rotations including Transplant and Pediatric Surgery available onsite.
+An outside elective is possible in the senior years.
 Residents generally use this elective to explore further options for their personal growth and careers.

-Applicants can find additional program information in the FAQ section of this website and information on life in the program at our Instagram feed @sjhsurgery.
+Applicants can find additional program information in the FAQ section of this website and information on life in the program at our Instagram feed @sjhsurgery

 E. Edhayan MD FACS

 Program Director - General Surgery